envygeeks/jekyll-assets/README.md

 ## Liquid

-We support liquid arguments for tag values (but not tag keys), and we also support Liquid pre-processing (with your Jekyll context) sass/less/css files if they end with `.liquid`.
+We support liquid arguments for tag values (but not tag keys), and we also support Liquid pre-processing (with your Jekyll context) of most files if they end with `.liquid`.
+This will also give you access to our filters as well as their filters, and Jekyll's filters.

 ### Usage